Skip to contents

 ## [25] "w32430.pdf"

-Our goal is to get a first overview of these papers and what they are about and to give them good file names.
+Our goal is to get a first overview of these papers and to give them good file names.

 Step 1: Generating Messages for Each Document

-First, we need to prepare a list of messages for all PDFs in the folder by applying llm_message() with a prompt to the first five pages of each document.
-This step sets up a list of messages, where each entry specifies a task to retrieve structured answers on one file.
-Even though the gpt-4o-mini model we will use in this example can process up to 128,000 tokens -approximately 80-90 pages of English text- we limit the input to five pages for demonstration purposes and to maintain focus on the introduction that is usually enough to get a first overview of a paper.
+First, we prepare a list of messages for all PDFs in the folder by applying llm_message() with a prompt to the first five pages of each document.
+Even though gpt-5.4 can process up to 128,000 tokens (roughly 80-90 pages of English text), we limit the input to five pages for demonstration purposes; the introduction is usually enough to get a first overview of a paper.

 document_tasks <- files |>